hbctraining/BMI714_Intro_to_HPC/lessons/practice_searching_files.md

 date: "Thursday, May 5, 2016"
 ---

-Adapted from the lesson by Tracy Teal.
-Contributors: Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)

-##Practice with searching and redirection
+## Practice with searching and redirection

 Finally, let's use the new tools in our kit and a few new ones to examine our gene annotation file, **chr1-hg19_genes.gtf**, which we will be using later to find the genomic coordinates of all known exons on chromosome 1.